 - Why do I have to pay to do voluntary work?

 Actually, you don’t.
 What you pay for here are the expenses for the training, preparation and investigation travels before the service period of 3 or 6 months voluntary work, and the follow up period of further studies and journalism afterwards.

 CICD is an independent college, and we fund our operations mainly by running a second hand clothes and shoes collection.
 We don’t receive government support or grants.
 You need to find a solution for funding your own programme.
-If you have difficulties raising the money at home, one solution can be to apply for a place in our scholarship programme, the Gaia Course.
+If you have difficulties raising the money at home, one solution may be to apply for a place in our scholarship programme, the Gaia Course.
 Read more here about this